 Visual Studio, Microsoft SQL Server and other advanced platforms are all very expensive.
 If you're considering these platforms it should be because you have problems that advanced platforms were designed to solve.
-Obviously, if it isn't necessary to use an advanced platform in your situation then it makes good fiscal sense to avoid it.
-If your organization has policies in place that limit your options, start by obtaining documentation.
-If you're in a position to obtain an exception it can be helpful to have a technical advocate on hand.
-Try to be aware of the qualifications and motivations of all actors.
+Obviously, if it isn't necessary to use an advanced platform then it makes good fiscal sense to avoid it.